corda/corda-runtime-os/docs/configuration/configuration_management_process_flow.md

 the current state of the cluster configuration.

-If the persistence to the database and the publication to the `config` topic succeed, the DB worker responds to the RPC worker by publishing a `ConfigurationManagementResponse` message to the `config.management.request` response topic with the `success` field set to `true`.
+If the persistence to the database and the publication to the `config` topic succeed, the DB worker responds to the RPC worker by publishing a `ConfigurationManagementResponse` message to the `config.management.request.resp` topic with the `success` field set to `true`.
 Otherwise, it publishes a message with the `success` field set to `false`, with the `exception` field documenting the cause of the failure.